-There were eleven categories ranging from front gardens, back gardens, allotments, pollinators and more.
+There were eight categories ranging from front gardens, back gardens, allotments, pollinators and more.

-Almost eighty residents and businesses entered the competition and last week, the winners were presented with their awards at a ceremony in Bat and Ball Community Centre.
+Lots of residents and businesses entered the competition and last week, the winners were presented with their awards at a ceremony in Coolings Garden Centre in Knockholt.

-Sevenoaks District Council Chairman and In Bloom judge, Cllr Diana Esler, says: “We had such a good time visiting all the beautiful gardens across the District and we’d like to thank all entrants.
-There were some fine examples of eco-friendly gardens and gardens that brightened up the District.
+Sevenoaks District Council Chairman and In Bloom judge, Cllr Avril Hunter, says: “We had such a good time judging all the beautiful gardens across the District and we’d like to thank all entrants and Coolings.
+There were some fine examples of eco-friendly gardens and community projects.

 “The standard this year was particularly high, making the judging especially challenging.
 With that in mind, I would like to congratulate not just the winners, but everyone else who took part too.”

-Best Front Garden – David Lewis from Swanley
+Best Front Garden - Carol Campbell from Crockenhill

-Best planted container - Steve Pringle from Swanley
+Best planted container - Patricia and Stephen Wells from Crockenhill

-Best Commercial Garden - The Chequers Public House, Crockenhill
+Best Commercial Garden - The Old Eden Public House, Edenbridge